 We have two equally essential lessons from the 10th project on our list.
 One is rooted in pre-production and prototyping; the second is related to the campaign.

-It’s a common misunderstanding that you can simply get an idea in the shower and then launch on Kickstarter the next day to see if people want to buy the product.
+It’s a common misunderstanding that you can simply get an idea in the shower and then launch it on Kickstarter the next day to see if people want to buy the product.

 From the campaign page here, we see that the description of the gameplay is highly detailed, meaning that the game creators have developed, built, and reiterated the game countless times before making the campaign page.

 Campaigners shouldn’t only do this technique with board games.
 Tweaking your product, applying numerous changes, and making it perfect before starting your Kickstarter campaign is the only way to go, to be honest.

 No, Kickstarter is not a place to sell a product before you make it.
 It is a place where campaigners can market a “fully functioning prototype” and, in collaboration with the backers, finish off all the extra features of the product.

 The second lesson is simple: adding notable expansions and Kickstarter add-ons adds a special incentive for backers to buy more.
 This is even more true if these add-ons are commonly requested features.

 This means even if you finalized your product, you should dedicate time and people to be ready to fast test and implement a new feature if you see popular demand for it during the campaign.
 Be flexible to changes.
 Backers love giving feedback and requesting features for the product – take it into account and use it as a strength.